Kimchi Premium

 While trading to take advantage of the Kimchi Premium is a form of arbitrage, South Korean authorities are determined to regulate crypto exchanges and eliminate this irregularity.
 The government has enforced strict capital control rules, which often prevent traders from profiting from the Kimchi Premium.
 Additionally, other financial regulations and anti-money laundering legislation hinder traders from manipulating the market through the Kimchi Premium.

 The Kimchi Premium was first identified as a phenomenon in early 2016.
 Professors from the University of Calgary state that the discrepancies caused by the Kimchi Premium were most significant between 2016 and 2018.
 Reports indicate that in January 2018, the price difference for one Bitcoin between South Korean exchanges and international exchanges was around 55%.
-On average, the Kimchi Premium tends to settle around 4.5%.
+However, on average, the Kimchi Premium tends to settle around 4.5%.

 While data has proven the existence of the Kimchi Premium, regulators face limitations in controlling this phenomenon.
 The decentralized nature of blockchains and cryptocurrencies makes it impossible to enforce rules that cover all crypto tokens.
+This lack of control poses challenges for regulators in managing the Kimchi Premium and preventing potential market manipulation.

 Leave a Reply